xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

 AQL offers functionality to work with dates.
-Dates are no data types of their own in AQL (neither they are in JSON, which is often used as a format to ship data into and out of ArangoDB).
+Dates are no data types of their own in AQL (neither they are in JSON, which is often used as a format to ship data into and out of AvocadoDB).
 Instead, dates in AQL are internally represented by either numbers (timestamps) or strings.
 The date functions in AQL provide mechanisms to convert from a numeric timestamp to a string representation and vice versa.